kolitiri/blogging-time/_posts/2025-01-16-the-importance-of-documentation.md

 Draw some diagrams, depicting the relationship between applications.
 What is the overall execution flow?
 What protocols are used for inter-communication?

-I am personally using [draw.io](https://app.diagrams.net/) which allows you to export the diagrams in various formats (including HTML and XML) that can easily be stored in a version controlled system.
+I am personally using [draw.io](https://app.diagrams.net/) which allows you to export the diagrams in various formats (including HTML and XML) that can easily be stored in a version control system.

 `Provide links to low level components`